 - 1 teaspoon cinnamon

-- Move oven rack to the lowest position.
-Preheat oven to 350.
+- Move your oven rack to the lowest position.
+Heat the oven to 350.

-- In a large bowl, combine angel food cake mix, flour, pumpkin pie spice, pumpkin puree, and cold water.
-Mix on low speed until combined.
-Increase to medium speed for 1 minute.
+- In a large glass or metal bowl, combine angel food cake mix, flour, pumpkin pie spice, pumpkin puree, and orange juice.

 - Pour mixture into angel food cake pan.
-Bake 35-45 minutes or until top is brown and dry.
-Cracks are good, they should just be dry.
+Run a thin knife through the batter to break up any air bubbles.
+Bake for 35-45 minutes or until the top is brown and the cracks are dry.

-- Mix powdered sugar, cinnamon and water, 1 tablespoon at a time, into a glaze of drizzling consistency.
-Spoon glaze over cake.
+- Make the cinnamon drizzle.
+Mix the powdered sugar, cinnamon, and the orange juice — one tablespoon at a time — until the glaze reaches a drizzling consistency.
+Spoon the glaze over the cake.

 - Carefully cut cake with a long serrated knife, using a sawing motion so you don't flatten the cake.
 Serve just the way it is or with whipped cream.

 - Store your pumpkin angel food cake tightly covered at room temperature for up to 4 days.

 Inspired by Betty Crocker.

 Can this be made in a 9x13 pan?